stratusvr/stratus-app/README.md

 3. An internet speed of 50+ Mbps

 ## Installation Instructions
+NOTE: If you're unfamiliar with using your command line, please see [these extra instructions](extra-instructions.md)

 1. Ensure Python and Android Device Bridge are installed on your computer, and that your headset is connected with the USB-C cord.
 2. Clone the repository: <code>git clone https://github.com/stratusvr/stratus-app</code>
 3. Enter the directory and install the required packages: <code>pip install -r requirements.txt</code>
 4. Run the application: <code>python main.py</code>

-NOTE: If you're unfamiliar with using your command line, please see [these extra instructions](extra-instructions.md)

 ## Usage Instructions
 1. Visit https://main.d3vh7zst60d70i.amplifyapp.com/ <code>NOTE: Please disable your adblocker for this site.
 We don't serve ads, but adblockers can interfer with some of our backend components for configuring your session.</code>
 2. Sign up for an account, log in, and proceed to the dashboard.
-3. Start your Stratus session by clicking the <code>Launch Session</code> button.
+3. Start your Stratus session by clicking the <code>Launch Session</code> button. <code>NOTE: If the Stratus logo spins for more than 30 seconds, try refreshing the page</code>
 4. Note the IP address provided (you can retrieve it using the <code>Retrieve IP Address</code> button).
 5. Access your running Stratus desktop application.
 6. Install the Stratus VR application on your headset by clicking the <code>Install Application</code> button.